bartosz-bear/notebooks/sql/postgresql.md

 ## `UNION`

 - `UNION` joins result sets of two queries together
-- if results of two queries which are in `UNION` have duplicate records, this record will be included only once
+- if results of two queries which are in `UNION` have duplicate records, duplicates are removed and the record is included only once
 - parentheses around queries are not mandatory but recommended
 - we are only allowed to use `UNION` if result sets of queries are the same of the same structure (same field names, and the same data types)